Best Google Assistant Speakers Android Central 2021

 Whether you want an easy way to check the weather, control smart home devices, stream music, or any other multitude of things, Google Assistant speakers are the way to go.
-They come in many shapes, sizes, and prices, but no matter which one you buy, you get the same core experience.
-If you're in the market for your first Assistant device or need another for your growing collection, here's a list of our current favorites — including the Google Nest Hub as our top overall choice.
+They come in many shapes, sizes, and prices, but you get the same core experience no matter which one you buy.
+If you're in the market for your first Assistant device or need another for your growing collection, here's a list of our current favorites — including the Google Nest Audio as our top overall choice.

 - Best Value: Google Nest Mini